fiskl-accounting/help-docs/docs/Style-Guides/word-list.md

 ## P

+### Page
+When referring specifically to UI elements on web dashboards.
+For a neutral context use "view"

 ### Payment Gateway
 Use "Payment Gateway" when referring to payment integrations in Fiskl.
 "Payment Gateway" is more specific and technically accurate when referring to services like Stripe that process payments.
 "Payment Integration" is broader and encompasses all types of payment-related integrations.